expo/expo/docs/README.md

 ### Editing Code

-Docs are made in Next.js and TypeScript.
+The docs are written with Next.js and TypeScript.
 If you need to make code changes, follow steps from [Running locally](#running-locally) section, then open a separate terminal and run TypeScript compiler in watch mode - it will watch your code changes and notify you about errors.
 ```sh
 yarn watch
 ```